An Introduction to the Globally Popular Art, "Bonsai"

 You can also check out historical documents and folklore records with which you can learn about the history of how Bonsai came to be.

-There are many references on Bonsai pots (盆器, Bonki) and water stones (水石, Suiseki) and paintings such as Ukiyoe (浮世絵) that have a connection with Bonsai.
+There are many references on Bonsai pots (盆器, Bonki) and water stones (水石, Suiseki), as well as paintings, such as Ukiyoe (浮世絵) that have a connection with Bonsai.

-The regular exhibition includes Japan’s first-class Bonsai plants such as Goyo Matsu (五葉松, Japanese white pine), Aka Matsu (赤松, Japanese red pine), Ezo Matsu (蝦夷松, Ezo spruce), Shinpaku (真柏, Chinese juniper) and Kuro Matsu (黒松, Japanese black pine), as shown in the video.
+The regular exhibition includes Japan’s first-class Bonsai plants, with varieties such as Goyo Matsu (五葉松, Japanese white pine), Aka Matsu (赤松, Japanese red pine), Ezo Matsu (蝦夷松, Ezo spruce), Shinpaku (真柏, Chinese juniper) and Kuro Matsu (黒松, Japanese black pine), as shown in the video.

 To our delight, various other exhibitions are also held there.